LoreVanSantvliet/BiventricularSSM/README.md

 **For inferring new, synthetic surface meshes of biventricular anatomy**
 1. Download the SSM file (file name "SSM.h5") from [Zenodo](https://doi.org/doi:10.5281/zenodo.14261122), and save it at a location of choice, for example `/Users/ABC/Documents/BivMeshes/`.
 2. Clone this repository or download the generate_surface_meshes.py file.
-3. Generate new synthetic surface meshes by sampling from the SSM, by calling the function generate_surface_meshes, and supplying as arguments the SSM file path, the path to the output folder, and the number of meshes to be created.
-Optionally, you can modify the number of principal components used, and the sampling strategy.
+3. Generate new synthetic surface meshes by sampling from the SSM, by calling the function generate_surface_mesh, and supplying as arguments the SSM file path, the path to the output folder, and the number of meshes to be created.
+Optionally, you can modify the number of principal components used, and the sampling boundary.

    A minimal example to generate 10 synthetic surface meshes is provided below.
-The file containing this code should be located in the same location as the generate_surface_meshes.py file.
+The code should be located in the same folder as the generate_surface_meshes.py file.

    ```
    import generate_surface_meshes as gsm